This article will describe in detail the issues concerning Farm Loan Waiver in India.

 - Rising costs, drop in income and increasing incidence of indebtedness among small and marginal farmers manifested in a spate of suicides over the years.
 Until policies are not tweaked in favour of farmers to address their risks related to production, weather-disaster, price, credit and market, the loan waiver will become a periodical instrument for temporary relief.

 - There are two key facets of the farmers’ crisis – falling income and indebtedness.
 As per NABARD’s All India Rural Financial Inclusion Survey, the major sources of income for farmers are cultivation, wages (as labourers) and other allied activities.
-Data show that the monthly income of agricultural households from cultivation remained almost constant during the last four to five years (Rs 3,081 in 2012-13 and Rs 3,140 in 2016-17).
+Data show that the monthly income of agricultural households from cultivation remained almost constant during 2012-2017 (Rs 3,081 in 2012-13 and Rs 3,140 in 2016-17).

 - Firms have always received debt waivers, though they are tactfully termed as “loan restructuring” or “one-time settlements”.
 Just as for firms, farms also need a reduction of debt burden, followed by a fresh infusion of credit, when their economic cycle is on a downturn.

 Aspirants can refer to the UPSC Mains Syllabus in the linked article.

 Points Against Farm Loan Waiver

 - Loan waiver helps a minority and excludes landless.
 That is because it benefits only those farmers who have taken loans from institutional sources.
 Last NSSO survey of 2013-14 showed 52% of agriculture households were indebted but only 60% of those had taken loans from institutional sources.
 This means, only 31% agriculture households (60% of 52% indebted households) are likely to benefit from loan waiver.